Which place is cheaper, Rome or Barcelona?

 Both Rome and Barcelona during the spring are popular places to visit.
 Many visitors come to Barcelona in the spring for the beaches, the activities around the city, and the natural beauty.
 Also, most visitors come to Rome for the activities around the city and the natural beauty during these months.

 In April, Barcelona is generally around the same temperature as Rome.
-Temperatures in Barcelona average around 13°C (55°F), and Rome stays around 14°C (57°F).
+Daily temperatures in Barcelona average around 13°C (55°F), and Rome fluctuates around 14°C (57°F).

 In Rome, it's very sunny this time of the year.
 It's quite sunny in Barcelona.
 In the spring, Barcelona often gets around the same amount of sunshine as Rome.
 Barcelona gets 204 hours of sunny skies this time of year, while Rome receives 204 hours of full sun.